EverPleroma/everpleroma/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Frontend development skills
+- 🔭 I’m currently working on my Backend development skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning NodeJS
-- 👯 I’m looking to collaborate on Frontend and Product Design projects
+- 👯 I’m looking to collaborate on Backend and Product Design projects
-- 🤔 I’m looking for help with resources to help improve my frontend skills in an easy and simple way
+- 🤔 I’m looking for help with resources to help improve my backend skills in an easy and simple way
 - 💬 Ask me about anything
 - 📫 How to reach me: everpleroma01@gmail.com
 - 😄 Pronouns: she/her